uviclibraries/insta360/video-recording.md

    - Cleaning (wiping the lens): make sure to use the provided cloth

 ### 2. Video Recording
    - On/Off and changing between video, photos and settings. (small button): scroll by clicking the button to switch between video, photo or settings. (all changes are down in settings and visible on LCD screen).
+HOLD for 3 seconds to power on and off.
    - Modify FPS (Frame Per Seconds), the ISO, shutter
    - Menu: for starting/ending, selecting, recording or taking photos (large button)
    - LCD screen